xXleowXx/gitlab-charts/doc/charts/registry/index.md

-- `profiling.stackdriver.secret`: If stackdriver profiling is enabled and you need to provide service account credentials, then the value in this secret (in the `credentials` key by default) is the GCP service account JSON credentials
+- `profiling.stackdriver.secret`: If stackdriver profiling is enabled and you need to provide service account credentials, then the value in this secret (in the `credentials` key by default) is the GCP service account JSON credentials.
+  The service account requires the role `roles/cloudprofiler.agent` or equivalent manual permissions to those noted at https://cloud.google.com/profiler/docs/iam#roles

 ## Configuration